-Alan has been appointed to the Mediation Panel of the United States Bankruptcy Courts for the Southern District of New York and the District of Delaware.
+Alan is a trained mediator and has been appointed to the Mediation Panels of the United States Bankruptcy Courts for the Southern District of New York and the District of Delaware.

 Alan has also served as an independent director on the Boards of Telemundo Group, Inc. and Daticon Inc., and, as such, was active in the successful sale of each company.
 He is rated AV® Preeminent™ in his field by Martindale and has repeatedly been listed in Law & Politics' New York Super Lawyers®.

-- Chair, Board of Directors, Center Against Domestic Violence
+- Former Chair, Board of Directors, Center Against Domestic Violence (CADV)

-- Trustee, Board of Trustees, William Alanson White Institute of Psychiatry, Psychoanalysis and Psychology
+- Former Trustee and Secretary, Board of Trustees, William Alanson White Institute of Psychiatry, Psychoanalysis and Psychology

 - Former Director, Board of Directors, Telemundo Group, Inc.